nahidsami/Alzheimer-Detection-using-Brain-MRI/README.md

-%Project Title: Alzheimer Detection
+Project Title: Alzheimer Detection
-%Author: Nahid Sami
+Author: Nahid Sami
-%Contact: nahidsami187@gmail.com
+Contact: nahidsami187@gmail.com

 the main purpose of this project is to detect Alzheimer by using MRI of patient take image mri and then detect ALZHEIMER AFFECTED patient.